robbert-vdh/docker-yabridge/README.md

 # Docker images for building yabridge

-This repository contains Dockerfiles that can be used to build [yabridge](https://github.com/robbert-vdh/yabridge) under Ubuntu LTS releases.
+This repository contains Dockerfiles for images that can be used to build [yabridge](https://github.com/robbert-vdh/yabridge) under Ubuntu LTS releases.
 This is needed because older Ubuntu releases don't contain some of the dependencies needed to compile yabridge.
 See the [GitHub